389COM: Games and Open Source - Part 2

 which isn't helpful.

-- That kind of thinking harmed the Free Software Foundation, eventually bringing
+- The kind of thinking Self publishers are tending towards now harmed the Free

 - The problems are identical in both fields in all respects other than we are